 Mission of Marshall's Library

-To build a love of reading, learning and thinking in very Marshall student.
+To foster an appreciation for information literacy, and to build a love of reading, learning, and thinking in all Marshall students.

-One of the main goals of the library is to teach students how to use the resources available to them to locate accurate information.
+One of the main goals of the library is to teach students how to use the resources available to them in locating accurate information.
 This process will follow them throughout their school years.

 Library books are checked out for ten days.

 Kindergarten may check out one book.